SmartlyDressedGames/Unturned-Docs/ServerHosting.md

 This tool is bundled alongside Unturned, and the server files can be found in the `...Steam\steamapps\common\U3DS directory`.
 When hosting multiple servers, it is ideal to install and update the server through Valve's [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) tool.

-Although SteamCMD is optional when only hosting a single server at a time, this documentation will assume that SteamCMD is being used.
-If you are not using SteamCMD, some of the documentation may not apply to you.

 __Multiplatform:__
 - [How to Configure Server](#How-to-Configure-Server)
 - [How to Host Curated Maps](#How-to-Host-Curated-Maps)